valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-8_September-18-2025/Readme.md

 ### Thermochemistry Calculations

 Extract the Gibbs free energy G at 298.15 K from the Gaussian 16 and ORCA 6.1 calculations.
 What is the thermochemistry correction G<sub>corr</sub> to the Gibbs free energy in kcal/mol?
+Do you observe a difference in the results between Gaussian 16 and ORCA 6.1?

 Repeat the analysis at 400 K.